Factory Mercedes drivers hail Feeney’s Bathurst performance - Speedcafe

 Feeney has less than 10 GT World Challenge Australia rounds under his belt and, before last year, had not driven a GT3 car in the Bathurst 12 Hour.

-Last November, however, he and Prince Jefri Ibrahim won the three-hour GT World Challenge race at the Supercheap Auto Bathurst International, before he became a Supercars Championship race winner just three weeks later in Adelaide in a performance which Roland Dane likened to that of eventual seven-time champion Jamie Whincup.
+Last November, however, he and Prince Jefri Ibrahim won the three-hour GT World Challenge race at the Supercheap Auto Bathurst International, before he became a Supercars Championship race winner just three weeks later in Adelaide in a breakthrough performance which Roland Dane likened to that of eventual seven-time champion Jamie Whincup.

 “Obviously if you haven’t done too many races… I think I have four or five races in a GT car so, every time I drive it, I feel better and better,” said the Queenslander.